Z-Hussein/AnywhereInput/CONTRIBUTING.md

 - Follow PEP 8 style guide
 - Add comments for complex logic
 - Keep functions focused and small
-- Test on both Windows and Android if possible
+- Test on both Windows and linux if possible

 ## Areas for Contribution